United Airlines agent charged after racial slur accusation

 Houston Police spokesman Victor Senties said Tuesday that passenger Cacilie Hughes, who is black, and two witnesses told officers that the agent called her a monkey.

-United Airlines spokesman Jonathan Guerin says Davano has been removed from duty since the incident while the matter is investigated.
-Guerin says when the investigation is over, United will take appropriate action "up to and including termination."

-The charge against Davano is punishable by a fine of up to $500.
+Senties said officers issued a citation against Davano.
+The charge is punishable by a fine of up to $500.
 A jury trial is scheduled for June 3.

+The Associated Press was unable to reach Davano, and both police and United Airlines said they did not know if she has a lawyer.

+United Airlines spokesman Jonathan Guerin said Davano has been removed from duty since the incident while the matter is investigated.
+Guerin said that when the investigation is over, United will take appropriate action "up to and including termination."

 By The Associated Press